bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 ### `tests: ValueTestFn[] | ValueTestFn

 you can define tests(validators) for a path or class of paths or just simply for the entire store value.
-Validator Function takes a value and the store (this) as arguments, so you can compare current value with the candidate if it matters.
+Validator Functions take a value as their first parameter and have access to the store instance via `this`, allowing you to compare the candidate value with the current store state.

 ValidatorFn's are functions that return a falsy value / void if the value is correct, and an error string / thrown error if the value fails to pass muster.